-When an infant has external sex organs that are not clearly male or female (ambiguous genitalia) and/or has high blood pressure (hypertension), low blood potassium (hypokalemia), or signs of excess loss of salt (salt wasting); when the most common cause for CAH, a 21-hydroxylase deficiency, has been ruled out; when a teen fails to develop secondary sexual characteristics and/or has delayed puberty
+When an infant has external sex organs that are not clearly male or female (ambiguous genitalia) and/or has low or high blood pressure, low blood potassium (hypokalemia), or signs of excess loss of salt (salt wasting); when the most common cause for CAH, a 21-hydroxylase deficiency, has been ruled out; when a teen fails to develop secondary sexual characteristics and/or has delayed puberty

 Pregnenolone is a chemical substance that is a precursor to all steroid hormones.
 This test measures the amount of pregnenolone in the blood in order to help detect rare forms of congenital adrenal hyperplasia (CAH).